insert-coin/CloudyGamePlugin/README.md

     USaveGame * SaveGameObject,
     const FString & SlotName,
     const int32 UserIndex,
-    const int32 PCID // Player Controller ID of the player you are saving )
+    const int32 PCID, // Player Controller ID of the player you are saving bool IsAutosaved  // Is the game autosaved?
+)
 ```